 What Is the Difference Between Dissolving, Terminating, and Winding up an LLC?

 Many people mix up dissolution and termination.
 An LLC's existence does not end with its dissolution.

-A dissolution changes the purpose for which an LLC exists.
+A dissolution changes the purpose for which a limited liability company exists.

 A dissolved LLC operates solely for the purpose of winding up and liquidating, rather than doing whatever business it did previously.